AlejandroC92/AzureFunctionWithDocker/README.md

 ## Where to start and what's next
-For more information you can visit the next links and also check Pluralsight where you can find tons of courses about this topic.
+For more information you can visit the following links and also check Pluralsight where you can find tons of courses about this topic.
 - https://docs.microsoft.com/en-us/azure/azure-functions/
 - https://training.play-with-docker.com/
 - https://runnable.com/docker/advanced-docker-compose-configuration